gwidgets3/gWidgets2/README.md

 ## The `gWidgets2` package

+> `gWidgets2` is in maintenance-mode only.
+Currently only the `tcltk` version is viable, though likely `gWidgetsWWW2` still works.

 The `gWidgets2` package is a rewrite of the `gWidgets` package that allows R users to easily create graphical user interfaces (GUIs) from within R in a toolkit-independent manner.
 The package itself sets up